Babi Yar: Mudslide

 In the spring of 1961, Babi Yar was the site of a massive mudslide.
 An earthen dam in the ravine was used to hold loam pulp which had been pumped from the local brick factories without sufficient drainage over the course of ten years.
 The dam collapsed after it was hit by a heavy rainstorm, resulting in a mudslide that swept away the low-lying Kurenivka neighborhood and several other areas.
 The death toll was estimated to be between 1,500 and 2,000 people.

 2022 Russian bombing

-On 1 March 2022, during Russia's invasion of Ukraine the site was struck by Russian forces while they were trying to destroy the nearby Kyiv TV Tower.
+On 1 March 2022, during the Russian invasion of Ukraine, the site was struck by Russian forces while they were trying to destroy the nearby Kyiv TV Tower.
 The attack resulted in the death of at least five people.